SumanthRH/tokenization/4-tokenization-is-hard/README.md

 # Low Resource => More Costly
 One artifact of having an imbalanced mixture of different languages in your training corpus (for the tokenizer) is that your costs for text completions in low-resource languages can shoot up - simply because the text sequences get encoded with more tokens (i.e there is lesser _compression_ since a _smaller_ part of the vocabulary is _allocated_ for that language).
 For example, one user found that API calls in Hindi are 8 times more expensive than those in English: https://www.reddit.com/r/OpenAI/comments/124v2oi/hindi_8_times_more_expensive_than_english_the/

+# Next Chapter
+We'll look at two simple puzzles to get you thinking about pre-tokenization and the impact of vocabulary size on tokenizer _fertility_ (number of tokens per word).